 What is the study check?

-The study check consists of various assignments which help you find out if the degree programme you’ve chosen really suits you.
 Different admission procedures apply for full-time programmes with a limited number of places and Master's programmes.
 For more information on study check for part-time programmes, please refer to the description of the part-time programme that you're interested in.

 Enrolled in multiple programmes?